AriFordsham/GHCWiki/cabal-dependency.md

 - GHC ships with the Cabal library pre-installed.
 This is as a convenience to users, and as asked for in the original Cabal specification.
 - The GHC build system makes use of the Cabal library.
 See [Building/Architecture/Idiom/Cabal](building/architecture/idiom/cabal)
-- The external representation for installed packages as used by ghc-pkg is conceptually defined by the Cabal specification, and in practice defined by the Cabal library (with types, parsers etc).
+- The representation for installed packages in the installed package database manipulated by ghc-pkg is conceptually defined by the Cabal specification, and in practice defined by the Cabal library (with types, parsers etc).
-- The ghc-pkg program depends on the Cabal library for the types, parser etc of the installed packages.
+- The ghc-pkg program depends on the Cabal library for the types, parsers etc of installed package information.
+- The bin-package-db library defines a binary serialization format for the package database read by GHC.
-- Historically the GHC library also depended on Cabal for the types of installed packages, but this is no longer the case.
+- Historically the GHC library also depended on Cabal (both directly, and indirectly through bin-package-db) for the types of installed packages (for its in-memory representation of the package database).
+This is no longer the case.

 # Removal of the GHC library dependency on the Cabal library